-&lt;sup>23 See Agreement, Table 1.1, at p.
+26 See Agreement, Table 1.1, at p.
 17.

-&lt;sup>24 The Agreement calls for further refinement of proposed 2020 operations.
+27 The Agreement calls for further refinement of proposed 2020 operations.
 See Agreement at pp. 5-6 and Tables 1.3.a and 1.3.b, at p.
 19.

-125% TDG relies heavily on the ability of aquatic organisms to depth compensate to minimize TDG effects.
+The current criteria adjustment of 115% TDG in the forebay and 120% TDG in the tailrace, presents a marginal risk when considering depth compensation.
+The removal of the forebay criteria may increase the duration of exposure to higher TDG levels but will not necessarily change the maximum allowable TDG level.
+Studies demonstrate that the effects of TDG and the incidence of GBT in aquatic life are greater at 125% compared with 120% TDG.
+Spilling to 125% TDG relies heavily on the ability of aquatic organisms to depth compensate to minimize TDG effects.
 When evaluating risk to aquatic life at 125% TDG, further research that addresses the uncertainties of the science will help to determine if the potential benefits of spill at 125% TDG outweigh the adverse effects of TDG to salmonids and resident aquatic life.